Skip to content

 Invisalign aligners are becoming increasingly popular as a discreet teeth straightening alternative to traditional braces.
 Clear Aligner Therapy, such as Invisalign, comes with a whole host of benefits.
 Being removable and almost invisible to the eye make Invisalign aligners attractive for patients seeking a more flexible treatment option.

-Although Invisalign treatment involves wearing fresh aligners every couple of weeks, dental practitioners recommend wearing them for up to 22 hours a day and so it remains important to keep them clean.
-Neglecting to do so can lead to a range of oral health problems, such as bad breath, cavities and even gum disease.
+Although Invisalign treatment involves wearing fresh aligners every couple of weeks, dental practitioners recommend wearing them for up to 22 hours a day and so it remains important to keep them clean throughout wear to avoid hygiene issues, such as bad breath and appliance discolouration.

 How do Invisalign aligners work?